 - We are proud to have achieved accreditation across the Southeastern business for ISO 14001 (Environment Management System) and ISO 50001 (Energy Management System).

-- Our train fleets are electric with energy purchased from nuclear and renewable generation, see further down the page for more info.
+- Our train fleets are electric with energy for our mainline and metro services purchased from nuclear generation, see further down the page for more info.

 - Three quarters of our trains feature special technology that generates electrical energy when the trains are braking to slow down – this is called regenerative braking.
 This energy is fed back into the system to power other trains.
 This results in 10% less electrical energy being needed to power our trains.

-- We will be modifying our high-speed trains so that they also regenerate electricity between St Pancras and Ashford, we estimate that this will reduce their energy use by 16.5%.
+- We are modifying our high-speed trains so that they also regenerate electricity between St Pancras and Ashford, we estimate that this will reduce their energy use by 16.5%.
 This change has required detailed technical work.
 They can already do this regeneration on the remainder of our network.

 - We have installed almost 2,900 solar roof panels in our train servicing depots.
 In 2020/21 these solar panels produced enough electricity to power 166 households.